Louis Jacobs: The "Jacobs Affair"

 It had been widely assumed that after Epstein's retirement as principal of Jews' College he would be succeeded by Jacobs.
 When this assumption was translated into a definite invitation by the College's Board of Trustees in 1961, the then Chief Rabbi of the United Kingdom, Israel Brodie, interdicted the appointment "because of his [Jacobs's] published views".
 This was a reference to We Have Reason to Believe.

 The British newspaper, The Jewish Chronicle, took up the issue and turned it into a cause célèbre which was reported in the national press, including The Times.
 It wasan event that threatened to become the biggest schism in Anglo-Jewish history.

 The events in 1964 that came to be known as "the Jacobs Affair" dominated not just the Jewish media but the whole of Fleet Street and the newsrooms of both the BBC and ITN.
 Not that Jacobs himself was a willing participant in the affair.
 He was dragged into it by the religious establishment of the day.
 When Jacobs wished to return to his pulpit at the New West End Synagogue, Brodie vetoed his appointment.
 A number of members then left the New West End Synagogue to found the New London Synagogue.

-Public interest in Dr. Jacobs's differences with the Anglo-Jewish establishment is also demonstrated by the television interview of Dr. Jacobs of 1966 conducted by Bernard Levin.
+Public interest in Jacobs's differences with the Anglo-Jewish establishment is also demonstrated by the television interview of Dr. Jacobs of 1966 conducted by Bernard Levin.